 The DRI Guided Soft Target

 The DRI Guided Soft Target (GST) test system was developed for the evaluation of safety-related Advanced Driver Assistance Systems (ADAS) and Automated Driving Systems.
-The GST system comprises a hardened, satellite-guided (DGPS), self-propelled Low Profile Robotic Vehicle (LPRV, pictured above) which serves as a means of conveyance for a variety of surrogate targets which acts as a realistically moving collision partner, such as the Soft Car 360.
+The GST system comprises a hardened, satellite-guided (DGPS), self-propelled Low Profile Robotic Vehicle (LPRV, pictured on left) which serves as a means of conveyance for a variety of surrogate targets which acts as a realistically moving collision partner, such as the Soft Car 360.

 Low Profile Robotic Vehicle (LPRV)